5 Best Practices for the E-Commerce Financial Close

 Best Practice #3: Identify Variances for Merchant Fees

 Each e-commerce service out there takes a cut of business revenue along the way.
 As most of you know, it isn’t the easiest to know exactly what you owe them or how much of your money they are holding back as a reserve.
 A lot of times, you just get an invoice from them which initiates your journals to record the expense.
 Taking control of these fees is much more beneficial than taking the loss on the invoice.
-An automated solution empowers businesses to stay on top of merchant fees and understand exactly how much is owed to merchants.
+An automated solution empowers you to stay on top of merchant fees and understand exactly how much is owed to merchants.

 Best Practice #4: Create Custom Exports to Clear Outstanding Checks or Open Items from ERP